Updated: Jun 13

 Do I include and accept others?

-Could we in fact transcend the difficulty and misunderstandings that are so often apart of our relationships at work, just as Apple transcended the difficulty in using and understanding our electronic devices?
+Could we in fact transcend the difficulties and misunderstandings that are so often apart of our relationships at work, just as Apple transcended the difficulties in using and relating to our electronic devices?
 In other words, can we find beauty in the experiences between co-workers, just as Apple found beauty in the experiences between devices and people?
-Could we, in fact, use art, just as Apple used user experience (UX) design methodologies, to transform relationship and team-building in the workplace?
+Could we use art, just as Apple used user experience (UX) design methodologies, to transform relationship and team-building in the workplace?
 After all, a company's greatest asset is its people, and the more optimal the experience is between employees, the more inclusive they will be of others, and the more diverse and powerful the workforce becomes.
 UX designers take a deep interest in their products and services and how they affect end-users in order to optimize the experience for the end-users.
 Likewise, Lascaux Academy envisions artists taking a sincere interest and curiosity in a company's employees and how they experience the work they do together in order to optimize this experience.

 For example, if co-workers are unable to get along or struggle to communicate effectively, adversely affecting the quality of their work, artists, in cooperation with a company's HR department, can assign art projects to the employees.
 The employees are given the permission and space to draw, paint, or sculpt objects of their choice, and ask each other questions unrelated to their normal job functions (which may be points of contention), such as:

 Why did you choose to draw the object you did?

 Why did you choose the colors?